LDEO-CREW/Pythonic-DISORT/README.md

 most of the test problems in Stamnes' `disotest.f90` (download DISORT 4.0.99 from http://www.rtatmocn.com/disort/) have also been recreated.
 In these tests, the solutions from PythonicDISORT are compared against solutions from a F2PY-wrapped Stamnes' DISORT (version 4.0.99; wrapper inspired by https://github.com/kconnour/pyRT_DISORT).
 With PyTest installed, execute the console command `pytest` in the `pydisotest` directory to run these tests.
-The `pydisotest` directory also contains Jupyter Notebooks that correspond to each test to show how it was implemented.
+The `pydisotest` directory also contains Jupyter Notebooks to show the implementation of each test.
 These notebooks double up as examples of how to use PythonicDISORT.

 # Installation